StockNews.com Begins Coverage on International Tower Hill Mines (NYSE:THM)

-StockNews.com began coverage on shares of International Tower Hill Mines (NYSE:THM – Get Rating) in a research note issued to investors on Wednesday.
-The firm issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSE:THM – Get Rating) in a research report issued to clients and investors on Thursday.
+The brokerage set a “sell” rating on the stock.

 Featured Stories